 dress up like a Hindu goddess, and you probably shouldn't throw a Mexican-themed fiesta, either.
 It's 2017, so you'd think we wouldn't have to talk about cultural appropriation and Halloween costumes, but we do.
 If you aren't familiar with cultural appropriation, here's a quick explainer: Taking something that has deep meaning to an oppressed culture and wearing it for entertainment or laughs.
 Somehow, people manage to come up with uniquely offensive ideas every year, and we expect 2017 to continue the sad trend of racist and culturally appropriative costumes.
 If you're wondering how to easily avoid cultural appropriation this Halloween, we've got you.

 Cultural appropriation helps perpetuate white supremacy and further marginalizes people who are already dealing with some level of oppression.
 Is a Halloween costume really worth it?
 The answer is no. But there's good news!
 You can wear pretty much anything and not be culturally appropriative as long as you're sensitive to what's appropriate.
 Here are 13 costumes that aren't grossly offensive that you can wear and still have fun during the spooky time.
 Check out the entire 'What's Up, Boo?' series and other videos on Facebook and the Bustle app across Apple TV, Roku, and Amazon Fire TV.
 Cat Costume, $35, Party City

-Look at this costume.
-Have you seen anything more beautiful?
-Not only does it require zero preparation, and appropriates exactly zero cultures, but it also looks really comfortable.
+really comfortable.
 I'm probably going to buy this to sleep in.
 I don't know how you'd use the bathroom in this, but I have faith that you'll figure it out.
+Ballerina, $45, Halloween Costumes

-Peanut Butter and Jelly
+Peanut Butter and Jelly Costume, $29, Target

 This one is for anyone who's very attached to a significant other.
 If you want everyone to know that you're an item, what better way than this cliché costume?
 You may gross out the people around you, but you won't have time for the haters.
 This costume is also allergen-free, if that was a worry, too.

 Minions are everywhere, and it is my worst nightmare.
 This is another costume that looks like it'd make a good sleep suit, so you might as well kill two birds with one stone while dressing up as the scariest/cutest thing alive.
 Bumblebee Costume, $35, Halloween Costumes

 I will admit that this costume looks uncomfortable and will also probably not make you any friends, but it doesn't take any preparation and you can sing Gwen Stefani's iconic "Hollaback Girl" without shame all day.

 literally thousands more options out there.
 You don't have to be offensive this Halloween (or ever).
 It doesn't even require creativity!
 All it takes is sensitivity.
 If you're questioning whether a costume is appropriative, do yourself a favor and don't wear it.
 Pick something from this list instead.